shvenkat/dice2bits/README.md

 dice2bits accepts text input representing a sequence of dice rolls, and provides binary output and its entropy.
-Input is of the form "2533146...", where each digit represents the conventional result of a dice roll i.e. the number on the top face of the die.
+Input is of the form "2533146...", where each digit represents the conventional result of a dice roll i.e. the number on the top face of a die.
 Alternatively, dice can be shaken in a box and allowed to settle along an inside edge, such that two adjacent faces of each die are in contact with the box.
-In this case, the result of each roll is fully specified by the numbers on the faces opposite the contacts, read in order.
-This method captures more entropy per roll, encoding it in the input as pairs of digits separated by spaces.
+In this case, the result of each roll is fully specified by the numbers on the faces opposite the contacts, read in some order.
+This method captures more entropy per roll, and uses an alternative input format with pairs of digits separated by spaces, as in "42 51 31 ...".

+# RECOMMENDATIONS

+* Run under a different user account on the console

-Security
+TODO: Security issues

-Verifying (samples of) the output against the input by hand Whitening
+* Verifying samples of the output against the input by hand to address exposure to untrusted hardware, OS, compilers and libraries
-XORing with other sources
+* Output whitening, XORing with other sources of entropy
-Exposure to keyloggers, other userspace code, X clients, etc.
+* Exposure to keyloggers, other userspace code, strace, X clients, etc.
-Exposure to untrusted compilers and libraries